Jbleezy/BO1-Reimagined/README.md

 * Teleporters now kill zombies on any round
 * Guranteed teleporter powerup when first linking teleporter
 * Powerup spawned from teleporters stays on the map until picked up or a new teleporter powerup spawns
+* Amount of dogs spawned in from teleporter is now 2 multiplied by the amount of players (previously 4)
+* Max ammo now has the same chance of spawning from the teleporter as all other drops

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deal damage to players